How to Make Crispy Baked Chicken Hot Wings

 This makes a delicious salad dressing, too.
 Thin out the dip with a splash of milk or buttermilk, and then use over salad greens.
 Delicious.

-YOU MAY ALSO LIKE THESE: We love chicken wings and have more recipes for them on Inspired Taste.
-Take a look at our Sweet Chili Baked Chicken Wings (with recipe video), our Brown Sugar Barbecue Baked Chicken Wings, or our Pho-Inspired Grilled Chicken Wings.
+For more chicken wings recipes, see our Sweet Chili Baked Chicken Wings (with recipe video), our Brown Sugar Barbecue Baked Chicken Wings and our Pho-Inspired Grilled Chicken Wings.

 Recipe updated, originally posted December 2011.
 Since posting this in 2011, we have tweaked the recipe to be more clear and added a quick recipe video. – Adam and Joanne